mvysny/mvysny.github.io/_posts/2021-9-23-on-effective-teams.md

 The BC company wastes so much time it is effectively 100x slower than the A company.
-But not only that: they frequently try completely mind-numbingly stupid things that would be filtered out by a tiny speck of common sense.
+But not only that: they frequently try completely mind-numbingly stupid things that would be filtered out by a tiny speck of common sense, wasting more time by running in a completely stupid direction.
 That's because in a huge BC structure there is no longer any place for a common sense.

-The BC companies live off their past successes and are usually disrupted and bankrupt by an A company.
-That's why BC companies buy off A companies like crazy - BC historically has shitload of money and the only way for BC to survive is to kill any disruptors, and the easiest way to do that is to buy 'A' companies and extinguish them.
+The BC companies live off their past successes and are usually disrupted and bankrupt'ed by an A company.
+That's why BC companies buy off startups like crazy - BC historically has shitload of money and the only way for BC to survive is to kill any disruptors, and the easiest way to do that is to buy 'A' companies and extinguish them before they grow bigger.

-This doesn't only apply to software: the Big Auto companies are BCs while Tesla is an A. And now you understand why Big Auto will go bankwupt or merge into something mammoth until 2030.
+This doesn't only apply to software: take the Big Auto as an example.
+All of the Big Auto companies are BCs while Tesla is an A. And now you understand why Big Auto will go bankwupt or merge into something mammoth until 2030.
 In fact, it has already begun: [Stellantis](https://www.stellantis.com/).